Niharika Singh: In media

-Singh was given a rousing welcome and declared the state guest in Uttarakhand by Chief Minister Narayan Dutt Tiwari after she was crowned Miss Earth India.
-She was appointed the goodwill ambassador for Rotary Blood Bank in 2005 at the behest of the Governor of Uttarakhand Sudarshan Agarwal and a garden was named after her in Mussoorie.
+Singh was given a rousing welcome and declared the state guest in Uttarakhand after she was crowned Miss Earth India.
+Additionally, she was appointed the goodwill ambassador for Rotary Blood Bank in 2005 at the behest of the Governor of Uttarakhand Sudarshan Agarwal and a garden was named after her in Mussoorie.

 In 2007, a model from Benaras shot to fame by walking down the ramp impersonating Niharika Singh.

 Niharika issued a public statement in 2017 when her name was used to garner publicity to sell actor Nawazuddin Siddiqui's memoir An Ordinary Life written by Rituparna Chatterjee and published by Penguin Random House with a fabricated account of their relationship.
 After a severe backlash and a defamation case by another actress Sunita Rajwar, Nawazuddin Siddiqui issued an apology and withdrew the book within a fortnight after its release.
 Veteran actress Asha Parekh showed her displeasure and said, "What Nawazuddin did to the ladies was not in good taste."
 In a later interview, Siddiqui stated that "It was the biggest mistake of my life."

 In November 2018, Singh wrote an essay addressing the Me Too movement as a dalit woman in the entertainment business which was posted by journalist Sandhya Menon on Twitter.
 The piece went viral and was immediately picked up by all leading media publications and news channels in India.

-Niharika has been invited as a guest and speaker on panels in Harvard University, Columbia University, The New School and Jawaharlal Nehru University.
+Niharika was subsequently invited as a guest and speaker for the India Conference at Harvard University in 2019 as well as Columbia University & The New School for the inaugural DALIFF held in New York.